tensorflow/tensorflow/SECURITY.md

 A useful analogy to how any TensorFlow graph is executed is any interpreted programming language, such as Python.
-While it is possible to write secure Python code which can be exposed to user-supplied inputs (by, e.g., carefully quoting and sanitizing input strings, size-checking input blobs, etc.), it is very easy to write Python programs that are insecure.
+While it is possible to write secure Python code which can be exposed to user supplied inputs (by, e.g., carefully quoting and sanitizing input strings, size-checking input blobs, etc.), it is very easy to write Python programs which are insecure.
 Even secure Python code could be rendered insecure by a bug in the Python interpreter, or in a bug in a Python library used (e.g.,
 [this one](https://www.cvedetails.com/cve/CVE-2017-12852/)).